okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/third-party-risk-integration/test-integration/index.md

     ]
     ```

 2. Review the request status of the API call.
-If the status is `202 Accepted`, the risk signals were consumed by the Okta org.
+If the status is `202 Accepted`, the risk events were consumed by the Okta org.

 For reference information on this API, see [Risk Events](/docs/reference/api/risk-events).